Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 DTG printing works best on 100% cotton garments but is also suitable for cotton blends.
 Synthetic fabrics are not recommended as DTG chemistry is not generally designed for them.

 Since dark-colored fabrics can easily absorb the lighter colors of the ink, a white under base is always printed on these fabrics to create a neutral base for the subsequent colors printed on top.
-This helps ensure that the colors of your design maintain their vibrancy and are effectively represented.
+This guarantees that your design’s colors stay vibrant and accurately displayed.
 For this printing method, pre- and post-treatments are also necessary, not to mention special care instructions to make sure the products last longer.

 No setup preparation (like films or meshes)